Roseselsa Ceramics MK2

 Comfort and Fit

-Comfort is one area where the Ceramics MK2 continues a clear strength of its predecessor.
 The earbuds sit securely and naturally in the ear without any sense of pressure or fatigue accumulating over extended sessions.
 Over more than a month of use — including long listening sessions at home, commuting, and a transatlantic trip — I never experienced the dull ache that can build with poorly contoured TWS designs.
 On long walks they remained stable without re-seating even with moderate movement.
 The ergonomic shell does its job quietly and consistently, which is exactly what you want from a daily-use earbud.

 Features and App

-The RoseSelsa companion app covers the functional essentials without fuss.
+The Roseselsa companion app covers the functional essentials without fuss.
 From within it you can switch between ANC, Transparency, and Normal listening modes; enable or disable LDAC; configure dual-device multi-point pairing; select from the three available sound profiles; apply firmware updates; and remap the touch controls to taste.
 It is a clean, purposeful app that does what it needs to do without unnecessary complexity.

 ![]() |